yandex/porto/docs/quick.md

 # Respawn

 By default, Porto doesn't restart dead containers.
 Using respawn property its possible to make Porto restart dead containers (delay is 1s).
-Maximum number of respawns is limited by max\_respawn proprty (unlimited by default, -1). respawn\_count data may be used to get number of container respawns.
+Maximum number of respawns is limited by max\_respawn property (unlimited by default, -1). respawn\_count data may be used to get number of container respawns.

 # Statistics